TriplyDB/Documentation/docs/ratt/index.md

 ```

 Notice the following details:
-- `mw.toIri` is used to create a dyanmic IRI term.
+- `mw.toIri` is used to create a dynamic IRI term.
 - Arguments `Country` and `Inhabitants` allow values for these keys to be used from processed RATT Records.
 - The IRI prefix for the subject term is specified with constant `prefix.id`.
 - `mw.toLiteral` is used to create a dynamic literal term.